OpenFTC/OpenRC-Turbo/readme.md

      - OnBotJava removed

  - **Extreme Turbo - 4MB APK** *(10x smaller!)*
+     - **IMPORTANT NOTE ABOUT THE CONTROL HUB:** The Extreme Turbo build variant strips the webserver, which has the potential to be problematic on the Control Hub.
+Please only choose Extreme Turbo for a Control Hub if you know what you understand the consequences of removal of the webserver.
+(Namely, needing to apply OS updates from fastboot instead of from the manage page, and the like).
      - Vuforia native library loaded dynamically
      - Vuforia/TF datasets loaded dynamically
      - OnBotJava removed